lichenbiostat/scGRN/README.md

 ## Prerequisite

-Our package needs to import the following R packages to work.
+Our pipeline needs to import the following R packages to work.

+##### Packages available in CRAN
+>  glmnet, data.table, dplyr, parallel, doParallel, foreach

+##### Packages available in Binconductor
-> GenomicInteractions, GenomicRanges, GenomicFeatures, GenomeInfoDb, IRanges, S4Vectors, biomaRt, TFBSTools, glmnet, motifmatchr, data.table, dplyr, parallel, doParallel, foreach
+>  GenomicInteractions, GenomicRanges, GenomicFeatures, GenomeInfoDb, IRanges, S4Vectors, biomaRt, TFBSTools, motifmatchr

 Besides, data from packages *BSgenome.Hsapiens.UCSC.hg19*, *TxDb.Hsapiens.UCSC.hg19.knownGene* and *JASPAR2018* are also used for our project.

-All of these packages can be installed either in Bioconductor or CRAN.
+These packages can also be installed in Bioconductor.

 ```R
 # For example, I want to download R package - GenomicInteractions